jyss88/QUT-Random-Walks/README.md

 A helper function to generate statistices about a building's visit statistics.

 # Acknowledgements
-This project was submitted as an assessment piece in 2015 at Queensland University of Technology, for the subject 'Computational Explorations' (course code MXB161).
+This project was submitted as an assessment piece in 2015 at Queensland University of Technology, for the subject 'Computational Explorations' (course code MXB161), whereupon it recieved a grade of high distinction.

 This project was completed in collaboration with fellow QUT students James Buckland, Alison Driver, [Kent Lowrey](mailto:kentos123@live.com), and Caity Strachan.